We think this TV show stands out for:

 The conversations between Gates and the various personages he is interviewing are emotional, especially when the missing details of their family histories are revealed to them.
 But the best part of Finding Your Roots is the way ancestors are identified to allow people to learn more about the folks who helped shape who they are today, and to pay homage to those who serve as their inspiration.

 While each story is rich in different details, much of what is discussed in this series centers on the relationship between people's ancestors and African-American history, including slavery.
 But it also offers a fascinating exploration of people's family trees, and the various efforts made to solve some of the mysterious gaps in their life histories.
 Gates also offers some of his own personal history, as well as his thoughts about how we understand our ancestors and their role in American history.

-Families can talk about family trees.
-Have you tried to trace your family ancestry?
+Families can talk about how family trees are used on Finding Your Roots with Henry Louis Gates, Jr. Have you tried to trace your family ancestry?
 Are there specific things you want to know about your ancestors?
 How could you go about doing this?
 Who can share family histories with you?

 What resources could you use to look into your family's past?
 Are you more interested in learning about celebrities' family history or regular peoples'?

 Find more TV shows that help kids build character.

 Browse titles with similar subject matter.